python/devguide/developers.rst

 Permissions History
 -------------------

+- Yury Selivanov was given push privileges on Jan 23 2014 by GFB, for "inspect" module and general contributions, on recommendation by Nick Coghlan.

 - Donald Stufft was given push privileges on Aug 14 2013 by BAC, for PEP editing, on the recommendation of Nick Coghlan.